nodesource/distributions/README.md

 * **Fedora 20 (Heisenbug)** (32-bit and 64-bit)
 * **Fedora 19 (Schrödinger's Cat)** (32-bit and 64-bit)

+<a name="rpmusage"></a>
 ### Usage instructions

 Current instructions for installing, as listed on the [Node.js Wiki](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager):

+Note that the Node.js packages for EL 5 (RHEL5 and CentOS 5) depend on the [EPEL](https://fedoraproject.org/wiki/EPEL) repository being available.
+The setup script will check and provide instructions if it is not installed.

 Run as root on RHEL, CentOS or Fedora: